Music Construction Set

 Will Harvey's Music Construction Set (MCS) is a music composition notation program designed by Will Harvey for the Apple II and published by Electronic Arts in 1983.
 Harvey wrote the original Apple II version in assembly language when he was 15 and in high school.
 MCS was conceived as a tool to add music to his previously published game, an abstract shooter called Lancaster for the Apple II.

-Music Construction Set was ported to the Atari 8-bit family, Commodore 64, IBM PC (as a booter), and the Atari ST. Two years later, in 1986, Will Harvey released a port for the 16-bit Apple IIGS, utilizing its advanced sound.
+Music Construction Set was ported to the Atari 8-bit computers, Commodore 64, IBM PC compatibles (as a self-booting disk), and the Atari ST. Two years later, in 1986, Will Harvey released a port for the 16-bit Apple IIGS, using its advanced sound.
 Also that year, a redesigned version for the Amiga and Macintosh was released as Deluxe Music Construction Set.

 Overview

 With MCS, a user can create musical composition via a graphical user interface, a novel concept at the time of its release.
 Users can drag and drop notes right onto the staff, play back their creations through the computer's speakers, and print them out.
 The program comes with a few popular songs as samples.
 Most versions of this program require the users to use a joystick to create their songs, note by note.

 The original Apple II version supports the Mockingboard expansion card for higher fidelity sound output.
 In addition, use of the Mockingboard allows the musical staff to scroll along with the music as notes are played.
-Without it, the Apple II can't update the display while playback is in progress.
+Without it, the Apple II can not update the display while playback is in progress.